Organization of the Somatic Motor System

 - somatic (voluntary)

+We covered the autonomic motor system in a previous chapter.
 The embryonic structures that develop into voluntary (skeletal) muscle are the effectors of the somatic motor system.
-This objective (Objective 1) is about the neural circuitry that controls these skeletal muscle effectors.
+This objective is about the neural circuitry that controls these skeletal muscle effectors.

-Here is the overall organization of the nervous system we introduced in Unit 11 Objective 2.
+Here is the overall organization of the nervous system.
 Motor systems are red in this diagram.